 One important note: Never use the crate as a form of punishment.
 It’s your dog’s safe haven, so don’t take that away from him!

-With that said, let’s outline how to train a German Shepherd puppy to use a crate.
+With that said, let’s outline how to crate train a German Shepherd puppy:

 Housebreaking goes hand in hand with crate training.